Frequently Asked Questions

 When you want to change your pad, undo the snaps (we’ve added a handy tab to make this easier) and rinse under cold water if required to reduce staining (or you can soak in cold water for a few hours prior to washing if preferred) then fold with the grey fleece facing out, and place in a wetbag to store until washing.

 Because our pads have a hemp and cotton core, they will shrink slightly for the first few washes and this has been taken into consideration when making them.
-Gently stretching and flattening when removing from washing machine before drying helps them keep their length and shape.
+Gently stretching and flattening when removing from the washing machine before drying helps them keep their length and shape.

-Minivivi pads currently have three core options, LITE is just two layers of our core materials (light grey snaps), Original is four layers of our core materials (black snaps), then Extra is 6 layers of our core materials (blue snaps).
+Minivivi pads currently have three core options, LITE is just two layers of our core materials (light grey snaps), Original is four layers of our core materials (black snaps), then Extra is 5 layers of our core materials (blue snaps).
 Obviously the thicker the core and the longer the pad, the higher the capacity.
-There is a limit to the amount of fabric one can put between the legs to absorb fluid without needing more strongly elasticated legs, so our pads maximum capacity is around 450-500ml.
+There is a limit to the amount of fabric one can put between the legs to absorb fluid without needing more strongly elasticated legs, so our pads current maximum capacity is around 400ml.
 We also hope to stock other products in the future, or can advise you on where to go if you need higher capacity than we offer.

 White snaps - Seconds - a pad that has a flaw and has therefore been reduced in price.
 (These will also have either black, blue or grey snaps depending on their core)